pairshaped/gleam-scoreboard-example/README.md

 Wire-crossing types may reference page-local types, approved root wire types under `src/wire/**`, `src/broadcasts.gleam`, primitives, and containers.
 Helper, service, query, business, formatting, and display types can be used as behavior, but their owned shapes cannot cross the wire.

 Client-side application behavior is authored in Gleam.
 JS or TS is reserved for tiny FFI modules around browser APIs.

-Generated output and rewritten source should preserve the Rally/Gleam house style: stable section layout for large modules and grouped, sorted imports.

 ## Current Commands